XPixelGroup/HAT/README.md

 **Google Scholar has unknown bugs for indexing this paper recently, while it can still be cited by the above BibTeX.**

 ## Updates
+- ✅ 2022-05-09: Release the first version of the paper at Arxiv.
+- ✅ 2022-05-20: Release the codes, models and results of HAT.
+- ✅ 2022-08-29: Add a Replicate demo for SRx4.
+- ✅ 2022-09-25: Add the tile mode for inference with limited GPU memory.
 - ✅ 2022-11-24: Upload a GAN-based HAT model for Real-World SR (Real_HAT_GAN_SRx4.pth).
 - ✅ 2023-03-19: Update paper to CVPR version.
 Small HAT models are added.
 - ✅ 2023-04-05: Upload the HAT-S models and results.